embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 entities are defined in separate files, which are specified in the **YAML** language.

-#### Hosts Inventory
+#### Hosts
-The first entity that needs to be defined is the hosts inventory, with optional groups.
+The first entity that needs to be defined is the hosts inventory.
+The hosts inventory contains the address, SSH username and other host specific information.

 * Hosts
-* Groups
+* Groups, can consist of several hosts

 #### Tasks
 Tasks use modules and module parameters to define actions that can be run on target hosts.
 Tasks can be reused and grouped into several other entities.

 * Tasks
-* Roles
-* Plays
-* Playbooks
+* Roles, can consist of several tasks
+* Plays, can include several roles
+* Playbooks, can consist of several plays

 #### Variables
-Variables can be attached to each element of the previous two entity groups.
+Variable files can be specified to each element of the previous two entity groups.
+There's also a special variable file that, unless overriden,  is valid for all hosts at all times.

-* Variables